nodeschool/madrid/firstgathering.md

 We set up an [account on Slack](https://nodeschoolmadrid.slack.com/) before the gathering.

-We asked people to write their mail addresses on a piece of paper if they were interested, and I sent a followup email offering to invite them with my email address.
+We asked people to write their mail addresses on a piece of paper if they were interested, and we invited all of them during the following day.
+I also sent a followup email offering people to contact me privately so I could invite them.
+In fact, you can join too!
+Send me email to <alexfernandeznpm@gmail.com>.

 > Slack is a nice platform, but the lack of self-invites is annoying:
 > admins have to invite everyone.

 We have 82 people in our Slack right now.
-To be honest there is an unexpected paucity in questions: up to this point there have been very few questions about the tutorials.
+To be honest there is an unexpected paucity in questions: up to this point there have been very few queries about the tutorials.

 > Do not expect too many online questions.